AsTheSeaRises/IntroToPySpark/README.md

 # Intro To PySpark

 The purpose of these snippets of code and scripts, are to make it easier to launch PySpark on Amazon EMR, while using a Jupyter Notebook style approach to learning the basics of Spark.
-Following this approach will allow you to have a permanent or peristent notebook saved in Amazon S3 for use with transient clusters.
+Following this approach will allow you to have a permanent or peristent notebook saved in Amazon S3 for use with transient EMR clusters.

 Configuration based on https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-jupyterhub-s3.html